 It comes with two suction cups for easy installation and the diffuser itself is made of high quality borosilicate glass which is very strong and durable.
 The construction is excellent and makes a great addition to any large plant aquarium.

-Made of high quality material, this STARSIDE CO2 diffuser features a U-shaped design to match any countertop.
+Made of high quality material, the STARSIDE aquarium CO2 diffuser features a U-shaped design to match any countertop.
 Because it is made of resin and not glass, it is more resistant to bending and extremely durable.

 It uses a ceramic disc that produces a steady stream of tiny bubbles that easily diffuse into the water to benefit your plants.
-Installation is also easy, just use the suction cup to attach it to the side of the exhaust and adjust the U-bend as needed.
+Installation is also easy, simply using the suction cup to attach it to the side of the exhaust and adjust the U-bend as needed.

 One of the best things about this design is that it’s very understated.
 The U-shaped section fits easily over the side of most rimless tanks and some tanks that also have a rim.
 If the U-shaped part does not fit, the rest of the diffuser still works with a simple tube.

-We like this one very much because it is multifunctional.
+This diffuser is multifunctional.
 Not only is it an atomizer, but it also acts as a check valve, bubble counter and U-shaped air inlet.
-The U-shaped gasket makes it very easy to set up the tube and the bubble counter is accurate and works well. .
+The U-shaped gasket makes it very easy to set up the tube and the bubble counter works well with accuracy.

 The check valve is always handy and the aerator produces bubbles of the correct size for diffusion.
 This is a simple design that is highly effective and ideal for small to medium sized aquariums.

-Everything can be attached to the side of the tank with a suction cup.
+Everything can be attached to the side of the tank with a suction cup, leaving installation and use super simple.

-It’s nice that this diffuser is easy to install and doesn’t break easily, but if I’m honest it’s pretty ugly.
-Most diffusers look great, but this one looks like a strange piece of plastic in the tank.
+It’s nice that this diffuser is easy to install and doesn’t break easily, but if we’re honest it doesn’t have an appeal visually.
+Most diffusers look great, but this one looks like an odd piece of plastic in the tank.

-The Aquario Neo is unique in this list because it is the only diffuser that works with a do-it-yourself system.
+The Aquario Neo CO2 diffuser is a unique addition to this list because it is the only diffuser that works with a do-it-yourself system.
 The membrane is so porous that it will bubble even at low pressure.

 The diffuser housing is made of clear acrylic which is much more resistant to breakage than glass.
 The folks at Buce Plant even threw the diffuser on the floor and it still didn’t break.